ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 To finish things off, start and enable docker and run the hello-world smoke test as described in the above section.

-# Install docker.py and other supporting Python tools
+# Install Python Docker support

-Along with docker itself, the docker Python module is needed.

-*NOTE*: Usually the docker.py module is installed when docker itself is installed.

-You can confirm that docker.py is installed with:

-    ls -l /usr/lib/python2.7/site-packages/sos/plugins/docker.py

-If the docker.py module is not present in your Python plugins then you need to install it.
+This section describes the steps for installing Python Docker support modules.
+The Docker modules that get installed allow all the usual Docker commands to be used within a Python script.

+Installing the Python Docker support modules is optional.
+If you don't intend to use Python for scripting of Docker operations, then this section can be skipped.

+*NOTE*: Python has a `docker` package and a `docker-py` package.
+They do not appear to be equivalent or synonyms for the same thing.
+The installation of the `docker` package appears to include the `docker-py` package, but not vice versa.

+In order to install the Python Docker support modules, pip needs to be installed.
+(Pip is the Python package manager.)
+In order to install pip, the python-setuptools package needs to be installed.

-- Install Python setup tools (Python setuptools should already be installed.)
+- Install Python setup tools.
+(Python setuptools may already be installed.)

         yum -y install python-setuptools
         Loaded plugins: langpacks, product-id, search-disabled-repos, subscription-manager
         Package python-setuptools-0.9.8-4.el7.noarch already installed and latest version Nothing to do

-- Install pip
+- Install pip.

         easy_install pip
         Searching for pip